-Starting in 2010, the Field Seed Program began in North Dakota, requiring variety identification (VID) for certification of all seed lots of spring wheat, barley, and field pea.
-In conjunction with the North Dakota State Seed Department (NDSSD), NAGC has started conducting VID testing.
+Starting in 2010, the Field Seed Program began in North Dakota, requiring variety identification (VID) for certification of all seed lots of hard red spring wheat, barley, and field pea.
+In conjunction with the North Dakota State Seed Department (NDSSD), NAGC has assumed all VID testing for the state of North Dakota.
 With most new seed varieties protected by plant variety protection (PVP) laws, VID testing has become a valuable tool in PVP enforcement.
-The NDSSD using VID testing during the regulatory inspection process to verify the stated variety on labels matches what is in the container/bin.
+The NDSSD uses VID testing during the regulatory inspection process to verify the stated variety on labels matches what is in the container/bin.

 Variety ID testing is required for all lots of spring wheat, barley and field peas submitted for final certification.